dealii/code-gallery/L-BFGS-phasefield-solver/README.md

 2. the input files for several 2D and 3D phase-field fracture simulations included in the aforementioned manuscript.

 ### Latest update:
 1. (Sept.
+10th, 2025) Add a compiler macro so that the code works for the older version of deal.ii due to the interface change of the function `interpolate()` in the `SolutionTransfer` class.
+2. (Sept.
 1st, 2025) Add a new gradient-based line search method.
 Comparing with the previously implemented Strong Wolfe line search, the new line search method could reduce the wall-clock time by 30 to 50 percent.

 ### Representative results
 A series of widely adopted phase-field crack benchmark problems are included in this code.
 Here are some examples: